kevinsimorangkir21/Sistem-Informasi-Dusun-SID-38/README.md

 [Presentation Video](#)

 ## **Introduction Website**

 The Dusun 3B Information System, abbreviated as SID 3B, is an Information System aimed at Hamlet 3B in Karang Anyar Village, Jati Agung District, South Lampung.
-SID38 is based on a CMS (<i>Content Management System</i>) using Laravel 5 and Bootstrap framework.
+SID38 is based on a CMS (`<i>`Content Management System`</i>`) using Laravel 5 and Bootstrap framework.
 SID 3B contains several news, management structures, galleries, and others.

 ## **Features Website**

-<li> <b>Dashboard</b> : A feature that aims to organize the content/material on the SID38 website <li> <b>Structure</b> : This feature aims to find out the existing management structure in Hamlet 3B <li> <b>Hamlet Demography</b> : A feature that aims to find out Population, Religion and Occupation Data from Hamlet 3B residents</li>
+<li> <b>Dashboard</b> : A feature that aims to organize the content/material on the SID38 website </li> <li><b>Structure</b> : This feature aims to find out the existing management structure in Hamlet 3B <li> <b>News </b> : A feature created with the aim of displaying news in Hamlet 3B <li><b>Galeri</b> : A feature created with the aim of displaying a gallery of activities in Hamlet 3B </li>

 ## **Installation Steps**

 There are 2 stages in the Installation Stage, namely Pre-Install & Intra-Install

 ### **Pre-Install**

 Prepare the tools needed, namely:

 <li> Composer :</li>

 ```bash